ifinver/aeons-info-v3/src/client/content/posts/en/zhang-sanfeng-36-instructions-on-internal-alchemy.en.md

 ### (B) Instructions for Changing the Body

 When replenishing is complete, a mass of yang‑qi fills the lower field, warm like spring day and night.
-The classics call this the Great Medicine—also “external elixir.”
+The classics call this the Great Medicine—also "external elixir."
 Even so, continue sitting as before; do not allow the slightest self‑congratulation.

 11. When yang‑qi is full and the dantian cannot contain it, it moves like a fire‑pearl, seeking apertures elsewhere.
 If it rises upward it oppresses the heart and cannot expand, so it rushes downward to the Yang Pass and charges straight to the external genitals, which feel a response.
 At this time tightly close the Yang Pass and do not allow external leakage.
 That is eleven.

 12. When the Yang Pass is closed, the qi passes the Lower Magpie Bridge and turns toward the Valley Path (anus).
 Tightly close the Valley Path to prevent leakage.
 That is twelve.

 13. With the Valley Path closed, the qi reaches outside the Tail Gate (coccyx).
 Now guide it with intention so that it passes the Tail Gate.
 That is thirteen.
 (The Tail Gate is the old route of yang‑qi.
 Because once the Yang Pass opened, essence leaked outward, it has long not passed by the Tail Gate; thus this gate has long been blocked.)

-14. Sometimes the fire‑timing (work) is insufficient (sincere intention is like fire—wherever intention reaches, there is fire; the “firing times” of the classics refer to the action of sincerity).
+14. Sometimes the fire‑timing (work) is insufficient (sincere intention is like fire—wherever intention reaches, there is fire; the "firing times" of the classics refer to the action of sincerity).
 If yang‑qi is not sufficient, it may reach the Tail Gate but lack strength to pass through.
 Do not force it.
 Return intention to the lower dantian, sit as before, and generate it anew.
 That is fourteen.

 15. When the mechanism rises again like a fire‑pearl to the Tail Gate, again guide it with intention to pass.
 That is fifteen.

 16. After one or several attempts, there will surely come a time of passage.
 Once through the Tail Gate, the heat reaches the Spinal Pass; again seek to pass through—this is the second pass.
 That is sixteen.

 17. If it can pass, let it pass; if not, return intention to the lower field and sit as before, awaiting sufficient qi.
 That is seventeen.

 18. Then guide it with intention again.
 That is eighteen.

 19. Once through the Spinal Pass, the mass of heat reaches the Jade Pillow—this is the third pass.
 Guide it with intention through the Jade Pillow to enter the upper field.
 That is nineteen.

 20. If it can pass, let it pass; if not, return intention to the lower field and await the moment, as with the two passes above.
 That is twenty.

 21. With the three passes open, guide the heat through the Bright Hall, over the Upper Magpie Bridge, down through the left and right valleys of the mouth, straight past the Many‑Storied Tower, arriving at the Yellow Court.
 That is twenty‑one.
 (When yang‑qi passes an orifice it may rush to the nostrils as a way of venting.
 At the Upper Magpie Bridge and before the Lower Magpie Bridge are dangerous zones—caution, caution!)

-22. From the lower dantian, Yang Pass, Lower Magpie Bridge, Valley Path, Tail Gate, Spinal Pass, Jade Pillow, upper dantian, Bright Hall, to the Yellow Court—the Conception and Governing vessels become fully open, and the work of “passing the passes and taking nourishment” is complete.
-(What the classics call yang‑qi descending through the Many‑Storied Tower to the Yellow Court is “taking nourishment.”)
+22. From the lower dantian, Yang Pass, Lower Magpie Bridge, Valley Path, Tail Gate, Spinal Pass, Jade Pillow, upper dantian, Bright Hall, to the Yellow Court—the Conception and Governing vessels become fully open, and the work of "passing the passes and taking nourishment" is complete.
+(What the classics call yang‑qi descending through the Many‑Storied Tower to the Yellow Court is "taking nourishment.")
 At this point, change the method of sitting; it can no longer be the same as before.
 (From here begins the time of firing for the Great Circulation.)
-In sitting, “passing the passes and taking nourishment” is the pivotal key.
+In sitting, "passing the passes and taking nourishment" is the pivotal key.
 To this point, half the Great Way is attained.
 Now only keep the intention soft and unbroken, ever‑present and never scattered.
 That is twenty‑two.

 23. Not only during sitting, but also while walking, eating, and sleeping, do not let sincere intention slip for even a moment.
 If intention scatters, yang‑qi will not arise—like a pot on the stove: when the fire is strong the steam is strong; when the fire goes out there is no steam.
 Intention is the fire; this is no arbitrary metaphor.
-The classics say: “Water fears dryness (water means essence‑qi); fire fears cold (fire means sincerity).”
+The classics say: "Water fears dryness (water means essence‑qi); fire fears cold (fire means sincerity)."
 That is twenty‑three.

 Passing the passes and taking nourishment marks the transition between replenishing the body and changing the body.
 After the passes have been opened and nourishment taken, keep intention ever‑present so that the ancestral yang, the original qi, arises continually, flowing from the main channel into the branches and from the branches throughout the whole body.
 Day by day it irrigates and supplements.
 Then the body’s yin diminishes and yang gradually fills.
 When yang fills the whole body, the skin, muscles, and bones will have transformed.
 Naturally you will be free of hunger and thirst, grow weary of worldly flavors, the body emanates a subtle fragrance, you are neither cold nor hot, sleep drops away, and in stillness the qi comes to rest—great stability is achieved.
 Thus the work of changing the body is complete.

-## Step Three: Practising Spirit Egress — Attaining the Fruit of Casting Off the Sheath
+## Step Three: Practising Spirit Egress — Attaining the Fruit of Shedding The Mortal Shell

 ### (A) Rationale for Spirit Egress